Koukyosyumei/AIJack/docs/_sources/README.rst.txt

 -  Soteria

-Soteria prevents information leakage from the gradients by adding noise to the gradients.
-You can apply Soteria to any clients with ``attach`` method of ``SoteriaManager``.

 .. code:: python

    # Sun, Jingwei, et al. "Soteria: Provable defense against privacy leakage in federated learning from representation perspective."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2021.